-Effect of Integrated Nutrient Management on Soil Physicochemical Properties and Growth Performance of Ratoon Banana (Musa spp.) cv.
+Effect of Integrated Nutrient Management on Soil Physico-chemical Properties and Growth Performance of Ratoon Banana (Musa spp.) cv.
 Poovan

 ABSTRACT

 Aim: This study assessed the impact of various combinations of inorganic fertilizers and biofertilizers on the growth, soil properties and nutrient uptake of first ratoon banana (cv.
 Poovan), aiming to identify an optimal integrated nutrient management strategy for enhanced growth and soil sustainability.